-- 4.4 There is a formal mechanism to ensure the alignment of assessment to the ILOs.
+- There is a formal mechanism to ensure the alignment of assessment to learning outcomes.
 Assessment tools stated in the course specifications indicate exactly the ILOs it intends to assess.
-Moreover Faculty members discuss with the HoD the course content and ILOs and the evaluation methods used.
-The outcome of the assessment is discussed in the Faculty Council to ensure that students achieve the targeted learning outcomes.
-Faculty members report on their evaluation of the appropriateness of the assessment methods used in the 'Faculty Personal Reflection' report suggesting a change in the assessment tool used if needed.
-The Panel appreciates the steps taken by the Institution to ensure the alignment of assessments with the ILOs. - 4.5 Internal moderation is introduced in the form of second markers to assess and verify marking.
+Moreover Faculty members discuss with the HoD the course content and ILOs, and the evaluation methods used.
+Assessment outcomes are discussed in the Faculty Council to ensure that students achieve the targeted learning outcomes.
+Furthermore, faculty members report on their evaluation of the appropriateness of the assessment methods used in the 'Faculty Personal Reflection' report suggesting a change in the assessment tool used if needed.
+The Panel acknowledges the steps taken by the Institution to ensure the alignment of assessments with the ILOs. - 4.5 Internal moderation is introduced in the form of second markers to assess and verify marking.
 In addition, all assessment methods and model answers are reviewed and approved by the HoD.
-During the site visit, the Panel was informed that recently the Quality Assurance & Accreditation Unit (QAAU) is also auditing the course files to ensure, amongst others, compliance with assessment policy. - 4.6 External moderation is carried out on samples of courses with external verifiers that are provided with the course specifications, examination paper model answers, grading criteria and the Generic Marking Criteria as per the assessment policy to review the folders of courses and submit comments which are discussed in the Faculty Council meetings.
-This process serves to ensure that the academic standards of students, provides a way to improve the courses, and align RUW with other universities.
-The Panel encourages the Institution to expand its external moderation process to ensure that all its courses are moderated periodically. - 4.7 The Panel examined a sample of students' assessed work and found that module ILOs guide appropriately the learning experiences and assessment tasks.
-Moreover, the Panel found the level students' achievements generally to be appropriate.
-However, it noted that some of the assessment tools used could be further improved to ensure its appropriateness to the assessment of the ILOs and course level (BUS 211, BUS 212, BUS 325, and BUS 411).
-The Panel recommends that RUW revise the internal verification process and strengthen the external verification process to ensure that all course ILOs are assessed, and the assessment is appropriate to the course level. - 4.8 Programme and course specifications, in addition to the samples of students assessed work provided, and more specifically students' senior projects and internship reports indicate that, in general, the level of achievement is at an appropriate level and meet the aims and ILOs of the programme.
-The Panel notes the different mechanisms such as discussion of grade distribution during the Department Council meetings, discussions with the HoD and the Dean, internal and external moderation and the internal audits conducted by the QAAU to ensure that the academic standards of students are maintained.
+During the site visit, the Panel was informed that recently the Quality Assurance and Accreditation Unit (QAAU) is also auditing the course files to ensure, amongst others, compliance with assessment policy. - 4.6 External moderation is carried out on samples of courses with external verifiers that are provided with the course specifications, examination paper model answers, grading criteria and RUW Generic Marking Criteria as per the assessment policy to review the folders of courses and submit comments which are disused in the Faculty meetings.
+This process serves to ensure the academic standards of students, provide a way to improve the courses, and align RUW with other universities.
+The Panel encourages the Institution to expand its external moderation process to ensure that all its courses are moderated periodically. - ILOs guide appropriately the learning experiences and assessment tasks.
+Moreover, the Panel found the level of students' achievements generally to be appropriate.
+However, it noted that some of the assessment tools used could be further improved to ensure its appropriateness to the assessment of the ILOs and course level (BUS 211, BUS 212, BUS 216 and BUS 325).
+The Panel recommends that RUW revise the internal verification process and strengthen the external verification process to ensure that all course ILOs are assessed, and the assessment is appropriate at the course level, as from the provided samples of course file. - 4.8 Programme and course specifications, in addition to the samples of students assessed work provided, and more specifically students' senior projects and internship reports indicate that in general, the level of achievement is at an appropriate level and meets the aims and ILOs of the programme.
+The Panel notes the different mechanisms such as discussion of grade distribution during department council meetings, discussions with the HoD and the Dean, internal and external moderation and the internal audits conducted by the QAAU to ensure that the academic standards of students are maintained.
 Interviews with alumni and discussions with employers and interns' supervisors showed that RUW graduates' levels of achievement are comparable with students from local universities.
 The Panel also notes that there is evidence that the graduates' levels of achievement are comparable internationally through the admission of graduates in postgraduate studies.